MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 See [SendAppNotification Action](xref:Microsoft.Dynamics.CRM.SendAppNotification) for information on the message and parameters.

 The `SendAppNotification` message doesn't currently have request & response classes in the Dataverse SDK for .NET.
 To get strongly typed classes for this message, you must generate classes or use the underlying <xref:Microsoft.Xrm.Sdk.OrganizationRequest> and <xref:Microsoft.Xrm.Sdk.OrganizationResponse> classes.
-More information: [Use messages with the Organization service](../../data-platform/org-service/use-messages.md)
+More information: [Use messages with the Organization service](../../data-platform/use-open-types.md).

+The `SendAppNotification` message uses open types, enabling dynamic properties on the in-app notification.
+For example, a notification can have zero to many actions, and each action may have different action types.
+Open types enable having dynamic properties for the actions depending on the action types selected.
+For more information on open types, see [Use open types with Custom APIs](../../data-platform/use-open-types.md)

 The following basic examples show how to use the API to send in-app notifications.